MVT Campaigns analytics

 You can also adjust the data shown in this view using the Date Selection options and Filters, and use other tools such as table export, as described at the end of this article.

-Explore view (Deep Performance Analysis)
+Explore Performance Drivers (Deep Performance Analysis)

 The Explore view provides advanced tools for deep analysis of candidate performance within a selected test.
 It helps you understand where and why certain candidates outperform or underperform the control across different dimensions.
+When you explore an individual test, the view also includes a Candidate activity timeline that shows when each candidate was active during the selected reporting period.
+This helps you choose a meaningful date range for evaluating test results.

 To access the view, select the test or campaign you want to analyze in the Test Performance Overview table, then click the Explore button.

-Explore view table: Structure and Behavior
+Explore Performance Drivers table: Structure and Behavior

 The table displays the performance grouped by dimension.